Jaxson Paulo: 2021

 In round 8 of the 2021 NRL season against Canberra, Paulo fractured his scaphoid in South Sydney's victory.
 He was later ruled out for six to eight weeks.

 In round 21, he scored two tries for South Sydney in a 40-12 victory over Parramatta.

 In round 24, Paulo scored two tries for South Sydney in a 54-12 victory over arch-rivals the Sydney Roosters.

 In the 2021 Finals Series, Paulo scored two tries for South Sydney in their 36-16 preliminary final victory over Manly.
 It was only the second time that Souths had qualified for a grand final since their 1971 triumph.

 Paulo played a total of 12 games for South Sydney in the 2021 NRL season including the club's 2021 NRL Grand Final defeat against Penrith.

 2022

 Following South Sydney's narrow loss to Penrith in round 23 of the 2022 NRL season, Paulo was subjected to online death threats.
 Paulo received the death threats in direct messages to his social media account following an error-ridden performance.

 On 26 August, Paulo signed a two-year deal to join arch-rivals the Sydney Roosters.

 2023

 In round 2 of the 2023 NRL season, Paulo scored two tries for the Sydney Roosters in a 20-12 victory over the New Zealand Warriors.

 The following week, Paulo scored a further two tries as the Sydney Roosters defeated his former club and arch-rivals South Sydney 20-18.

+On 26 June, it was announced that Paulo had signed a three-year deal to join Manly starting in 2024.

+2024

+Paulo only played eight matches for Manly in the 2024 NRL season as they finished 7th on the table and qualified for the finals.

+On 12 November, Paulo would sign a two-year deal with the North Queensland Cowboys starting in 2025.